 Stora Sundby Castle

-The beautiful Stora Sundby Slott (castle) can be found watching over lake Hjälmaren, as if brought out of a fairy tale.
-There is a café as well as a deer enclosure in the area.
-The castle’s history dates all the way back to the middle ages.
+The beautiful Stora Sundby Slott (Castle) in Eskilstuna watches over Lake Hjälmaren, appearing as if it's been taken right out of a fairy tale.
+On the premises, you can find a café as well as a deer enclosure.
+The castle's history dates all the way back to the Middle Ages.

 A fairy tale castle from the middle ages